 But thanks to its unmatched energy density, hydrogen outplays battery electricity when it comes to range, recharging times, and emissions.
 So, in heavy-usage and long-range situations, hydrogen is best-in-class.
 Therefore, those fuel cells will likely be the dominant clean energy source for industry, stationary and cross-country hauling.

 Think forklifts in warehouses, trucks that travel across the country, and ships that sail across oceans.
 And what about data centers that have to be “always on”?

 Indeed, hydrogen fuel cells are on the cusp of disrupting those industries over the next decade.

 Who is at the forefront of this multi-trillion-dollar disruption?

 Plug Power (PLUG) – the company started out supplying hydrogen fuel cells for forklifts to warehouse operators like Walmart (WMT) and Amazon (AMZN).
 Now Plug Power is morphing into an all-in-one, vertically-integrated powerhouse at the epicenter of the Hydrogen Economy.

 Needless to say, Plug Power stock is a long-term winner.

 But other names are also piquing interest in this hypergrowth space…

-With these hypergrowth stocks, you have three of the highest-quality plays on the multi-trillion-dollar Hydrogen Revolution.
+With these hypergrowth hydrogen stocks, you have three of the highest-quality plays on a multi-trillion-dollar revolution.
 And they’re three stocks that could easily rise several hundred percent in the 2020s.

 Hypergrowth investors should take a good hard look at these emerging hydrogen stocks.